SophieZhang06/STEM-Club/README.md

-This is Sophie Zhang's Github
+This is Sophie Zhang's STEM Club on Github